idiap/bob/src/python/core/doc/Tutorial01.rst

  Tutorial 01.
 Basic usage of Arrays
 ====================

-In this section we will illustrate the basic python usage of Arrays
+In this section we will illustrate the basic python usage of Arrays.

 Some basic usage of Arrays / Matrices
 -------------------------------------